thaoong/CustomerSegmentation/README.md

 ## 1. Overview
 - Data source: This project used the dataset of a gift retailer and homewares from an online store in the UK from Kaggle.
-- Objectives: The goal of the project is to segment customers based on RFM value.
-From there, analyze customer characteristics to propose appropriate marketing strategies to maximize revenue.
+- Objectives: The goal of the project is to segment customers based on RFM value and K-means clustering.
+From there, managers can understand characteristics of each cluster and implement appropriate marketing strategies to maximize revenue.

 ## 2. Data cleaning and EDA
 [EDA](https://github.com/thaoong/CustomerSegmentation/blob/main/EDA.ipynb)